Horses for Courses: Legal – Financial Mutualism

 Hence, the next time you feel distressed, anxious, or even suffocated by a technical or specific word in your source text, simply appeal to a connoisseur.

-Special thanks to attorney and translator Romina Redondo for her insight and support in writing this post.
+Special thanks from the author to attorney and translator Romina Redondo for her insight and support in writing this post.

 Analía Bogdan is a certified English<>Spanish translator graduated from the University of Buenos Aires, she worked in the financial industry for ten years before becoming a professional translator.
 She has a postgraduate course in Capital Markets Financing Structures and is certified as a Mutual Funds advisor.
 Analía has been a member of the Buenos Aires Translators Association for over 7 years, where she is currently the Coordinator of the Finance Division (5 years), and a member of the Technological Division (7 years).
 Analía gave several courses and talks related to technology applied to translation, banking, and finance for translators.
 She has published several articles in academic publications, including ATA´s Spanish Division Publication “Intercambios”, and has recently been confirmed as speaker of the ATA 60TH Annual Conference.
 Her main customers are big international financial groups and legal firms specialized in finance.